ChameleonCloud/docs/source/getting-started/index.rst

 <https://www.chameleoncloud.org>`_ -- you probably won’t even need to create an account!

-If your institution is a member of `InCommon`_ (most US research and education institutions are) -- or if you have a Google account -- you can log in with your i nstitutional/Google credentials via the federated login.
+If your institution is a member of `InCommon`_ (most US research and education institutions are) -- or if you have a Google account -- you can log in with your institutional/Google credentials via the federated login.
 Otherwise, the log in process will guide you to create an account (:ref:`read more about logging into Chameleon via federated login <federation>`).